puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 Writing a Puppet Module
 -----

-Third-party modules save time, but **most users will also write their own modules.**
+Third-party modules save time, but at some point **most users will also need to write their own modules.**

 ### Writing a Class in a Module

 This exercise will create a class that manages the permissions of the `fstab`, `passwd`, and `crontab` files.

-* **On the puppet master**, run `mkdir -p core_permissions/manifests` to create the module directory and manifests directory.
+* **On the puppet master**, make sure you're still in the modules directory, `cd /etc/puppetlabs/puppet/modules`, and then run `mkdir -p core_permissions/manifests` to create the new module directory and its manifests directory.
-* Use your text editor to create and begin editing the `core_permissions/manifests/init.pp` file.
+* Use your text editor to create and open the `core_permissions/manifests/init.pp` file.
 * Edit the init.pp file so it contains the following, then save it and exit the editor:

 {% highlight ruby %}